ALICE stands for Asset Limited, Income Constrained, Employed

 Because of outdated poverty measurements, most of these households are invisible.

 These are Arkansans that contribute to our economy by earning, spending, and paying taxes yet are often told to “work harder” in order to get ahead.
-ALICE makes these individuals and documents the financial barriers they face.
+ALICE makes these individuals visible and documents the financial barriers they face.

 WHY ARE THERE SO MANY ALICE FAMILIES IN ARKANSAS?

-The basic cost of living outpaced wages.
+The basic cost of living continues to outpace wages.

 The Household Survival Budget identifies the minimum cost for each of the seven basic household items needed to live and work in today’s economy: housing, childcare, food, transportation, technology, taxes, and healthcare